-7.010.3.
+25.010.3.
 Training Requirements

 All members of the district Rotary Foundation committee are expected to attend a regional Rotary Foundation seminar conducted by a regional Rotary Foundation coordinator (RRFC).
-In addition, all committee members are expected to attend and participate in the district team training seminar and other district training meetings.
-Committee members should participate in district training meetings as outlined in Article 23 of the Rotary Code of Policies.
-(April 2009 Trustees Mtg., Dec.
-102)
+In addition, all committee members are expected to attend and participate in the district team training seminar and other district training meetings as outlined in Article 20 of the Rotary Code of Policies.
+(January 2020 Trustees Mtg., Dec.
+65)

-7.010.4.
+25.010.4.
 Appointment and Term of District Rotary Foundation Committee Chair (DRFC chair)